| |

 and I mean to win this race!
 I'm the best and strongest and fastest

-hippopotamus in all Africa, and the race will be mine!' |
+hippopotamus in all Africa, and the race will be mine!' | Show how to read words that are 'announced',

 and talk about the meaning of the word.
 Show that the 'ing' ending